-We heard all kinds of tales before traveling in India, yet the country was still filled with surprises upon our arrival!
-Here’s 10 things nobody told me about traveling in India.
+We heard all kinds of tales and horror stories before traveling to India, but the country was still full of surprises upon our arrival!
+Here are 10 things nobody told me about traveling in India, from the unexpected to the uncomfortable.

 10 things nobody told me about traveling in India